Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 Each approach aims to satisfy these requirements:
 1. Introduce a method to change the behaviour of delegated interfaces to the *New Behaviour*;
-The method should be distinguishable from plain `by` syntax under all circumstances for source backward compatibility.
+Its syntax should be distinguishable from the old syntax under all circumstances for source backward compatibility.
 Among others, this allows for the old behaviour and syntax to be deprecated in source, if that's desirable.
 1. Introduce a method to access the *Delegate Identity* from source.
 Small bonus if it works for the old behaviour too.